Doner kebab: Finland

 In Finland, doner kebabs gained popularity after the 90s, when Turkish and other Middle-Eastern immigrants started to arrive in the country in considerable numbers, opening restaurants and importing their traditional dishes.
 Kebabs are generally seen as fast food, often served by late-night pizzerias.

 France

+In Paris, France, Greek restaurateurs paved the road for doner kebabs.
+They were selling "sandwich grec" ("Greek sandwich").
+As the Turkish community grew in size, this term was later gradually replaced by "kebab" or "sandwich turc" ("Turkish sandwich").
+However, the original term sandwich grec ("Greek sandwich") is still sometimes used in Paris.

-Turkish immigrants also brought doner kebab to France, where it became especially popular with the country's large North African population, in the 1980s.
+The dish became especially popular with the country's large North African population, in the 1980s.
 A typical kebab consists of bread stuffed with doner meat shavings, lettuce, sliced tomato and onions, with a choice of sauce including sauce blanche, a mayonnaise-yogurt sauce.
 Kebabs are usually served with french fries, often stuffed into the bread itself.
 In Paris, this variation is called sandwich grec ("Greek sandwich").
 Doner kebab is the third most popular fast food in France, next to hamburgers and pizza, with more than 10,000 kebab shops selling about 300 million a year.